We are the 2nd largest branch library at the U of S

 My professor said that he/she put material "on reserve".
 What does that mean?

 This is usually required reading for the class.
-It is held behind the Circulation Desk, and can be signed out for a short time, ranging from 2 hours to a day.
-You need to have a call number for staff to retrieve reserve materials for you.
+It is held behind the circulation desk, and can be signed out for a short time, ranging from 2 hours to 3 days.
+You need to have a call number for staff to retrieve reserve items for you.
 Look it up from the Catalogue

 Can I take reserve material out overnight?